Do you have a baby that prefers bottle to breast and has gone on a nursing strike?

 I can now nurse her a couple times a day and get that bonding experience back I craved and a couple less breast pumping sessions too!

-I hope these 7 simple tips work for you!
+I hope these 7 simple tips to resume breastfeeding your baby also works for you!

-We went over seven simple solutions on reintroducing breastfeeding after bottle.
-Baby’s that prefer bottle to breast can put up quite a fight when you try to reintroduce breastfeeding.
+We went over some simple solutions on reintroducing breastfeeding after bottle.
+Babies that prefer bottle to breast can put up quite a fight when you try to resume your breastfeeding plans.

 However, if your goal is to once again nurse your baby and get that bonding experience back, you can!